Arapaima can grow to over 400 pounds.

 Non-Angler Activities: Pirarucú offers guided bird safaris, jungle expeditions, canoe tours, and visits to the local village communities with professional, English-speaking guides.

-• One overnight stay at a boutique hotel in Manaus
+• One double-occupancy room at a hotel in Manaus upon arrival

 • Daily laundry service